cloudxbuddha/osticket-prereqs/README.md

 <img src="https://imgur.com/OdzWcn5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-If you have installed all prerequisites and followed all steps up to this point correctly, then the OS Ticketing system should open in the browser after the "browser*:80 port" is clicked in the previous step.
+Step 7: If you have installed all prerequisites and followed all steps up to this point correctly, then the OS Ticketing system should open in the browser after the "browser*:80 port" is clicked in the previous step.
 </p>
 <br />